ACCV 2007 -Venue-

 Please check your status by yourself.

-do not need VISA to visit Japan.
+People from 62 countries do not need VISA to visit Japan.

 The VISA page provided by Japanese Govenment might be a help to you.

-In case you need our invitation letter to apply for your VISA to attend ACCV2007 conference,
+In case you need our invitation letter to apply for your VISA to attend ACCV2007 conference, please send your VISA request by e-mail to:

 Please do not forget to include following information in your e-mail.